This is our review of the best harness for Staffordshire Bull Terriers in 2022.

 Although not a no-pull harness, you can buy a chest strap with d ring separately and there is a handle on the top of the harness for extra control or to lift your pooch over obstacles.

 This size should suit most Staffies as the chest size is approximately 23-29 inches.
 The soft lining prevents rubbing and chafing.
-The reflective design elements ensure fantastic nighttime visibility and the interchangeable hook and loop patches are a great way to express either your pup’s personality or important information.
+The reflective design elements ensure fantastic clear visibility so you can see when on night walks and the interchangeable hook and loop patches are a great way to express either your pup’s personality or important information.

 - Not the cheapest on the list